What Information is Included in a Criminal Background Check?

 The criminal records typically included in background check information vary depending on the state and the type of background check being conducted.
-However, most criminal background checks will consist of detailed information about arrests, convictions, and incarcerations.
+However, most of them will consist of detailed information about arrests, convictions, and incarcerations.

 This can include police reports from law enforcement agencies, court records, and prison records.
-Some background checks may also include information about traffic violations and civil court cases.
+Some may also include information about traffic violations and civil court cases.

-It is important to remember that not all criminal convictions will appear on a criminal background check.
+It is important to remember that not all criminal convictions will appear on it.
 For example, many states have laws that prohibit the release of juvenile criminal records to the public.

-Some misdemeanor convictions and felonies may not appear on a criminal background check if they are expunged from the public records.
+Some misdemeanor convictions and felonies may not appear on it if they are expunged from the public records.
 In addition, in some cases, only misdemeanors or felony convictions that resulted in jail time will be included in a background check.

 In addition to arrests and convictions, it is essential to remember that incarceration information can also impact criminal record search results.
 This information can include the length of time an individual was incarcerated and the type of facility in which they were incarcerated.

 What Types of Court Records are Included in a Background Check?